lyonenergyfutures/lyonenergyfutures-website/content/blog/oil-discoveries-are-collapsing.md

 gist: All fall down
 title: "Oil Discoveries Are Collapsing"
 summary: >
     We can't produce what we haven't discovered.
-Oil discovery last yeaar fell to an 75 year low.
+Oil discovery last year fell to an 75 year low.
 Production will follow.

 tags: